SillyTavern/SillyTavern-Docs/Installation/Updating/index.md

 ---
-order: 105
+label: Updating
 icon: repo-pull
+order: -1
+expanded: false
 ---

 # How to Update SillyTavern

 Find your OS below and follow the instructions to update ST.

+!!!
+For installation instructions, see the [Installation](/Installation/index.md) page.

-(This guide assumes you have already installed SillyTavern once and know how to run it on your OS.)
+This guide assumes you have already installed and run SillyTavern at least once.

-This is not an installation guide.
-If you need installation instructions, go to the Installation page for your OS (can be found in site navigation).
+!!!

 ----